 Orioles draft Oregon State catcher Rutschman with No. 1 pick

-The Baltimore Orioles selected Oregon State switch-hitting catcher Adley Rutschman with the top pick in the Major League Baseball draft Monday night.
+Adley Rutschman heard the chatter for months that he'd be the top pick in the Major League Baseball draft.

+The switch-hitting Oregon State catcher just kept slugging at the plate and throwing out would-be basestealers all season from behind it — making it an easy call for the Baltimore Orioles on Monday night.

+"It's unbelievable," Rutschman said from Goss Stadium in Corvallis, Oregon, shortly after becoming the top pick.
+"Just to look back on how I was as a kid and seeing what my expectations were, how far I've come from there.
+It's special."

-The announcement at MLB Network studios marked the second time the Orioles led off the draft — they took LSU pitcher Ben McDonald in 1989.
+The announcement by Commissioner Rob Manfred at MLB Network studios marked the second time the Orioles led off the draft — they took LSU pitcher Ben McDonald in 1989.

-"It's everything I've always dreamed of," Rutschman said in an interview on MLB Network.
-"This is an unbelievable feeling and I couldn't have asked for anything more."
+"I met with all the teams over the course of the year and knew the Orioles were going to be the first overall," said Rutschman, a 40th-round pick by Seattle three years ago.
+"As the year progressed and went along, it looked like it was a possibility more and more.
+It just worked out that way."

 With the No. 2 choice, the Kansas City Royals grabbed Texas high school shortstop Bobby Witt Jr., the son of former big league pitcher Bobby Witt.